Wani-Chetan-999/Wani-Chetan-999/README.md

 - 🧠 Passionate about **Machine Learning**, **Deep Learning**, and **AI-based solutions**.
 - 🛠️ Proficient in **Python**, **Django**, **JavaScript**, and **ML tools**.
 - 💬 Reach out to me for discussions on **web dev**, **AI models**, or **cloud computing**.
 - 🌐 Visit my [portfolio website](https://chetandev999.netlify.app) for more details!
+- ⚙️ Hands-on experience with DevOps practices including Docker, GitHub Actions, CI/CD, along with tools like Jenkins, Ansible, and Terraform for automation and infrastructure management.

 ---